OSSE Parent and Community Conversations

 - Saturday, March 7, 2015, 10am, Location: TBD (Co-Hosted by SBOE Member Tierra Jolly, Ward 8)

-This site describes and offers practical information for teachers and school leaders about National Center and State Collaborative (NCSC), an initiative working to build alternate assessment based on alternate achievement standards (AA-AAS) for students with significant cognitive...
+This fact sheet provides a helpful overview and FAQ about the National Center and State Collaborative (NCSC), an initiative working to build alternate assessment based on alternate achievement standards (AA-AAS) for students with significant cognitive disabilities.